 Wayne is a landscape designer with a passion to create engaging spaces that tell a story.
 Before joining VAI, Wayne obtained his bachelor’s degree in Landscape Architecture from Cal Poly, San Luis Obispo, and has a background working in theme park design.
 Wayne has a love for native plants, history, and art that he uses to help formulate his design decisions.
-He’s a member of the California Native Plant Society and serves as Board Member of the Santa Barbara Historic Landmarks Commission.
+He’s a member of the California Native Plant Society and a commissioner on the Santa Barbara Historic Landmarks Commission.
 Creating spaces that leave lasting memories is what motivates Wayne to further his love for design.

 My favorite California native plant is: a tossup between Eriogonum arborescens (Santa Cruz Island Buckwheat) and Epilobium canum (California Fuchsia).